 Last night was terrifying.
 At around 1am, myself and Ryan and our dog were taking cover in our condo’s bathtub after hearing that a tornado had touched down a few miles from us and could be headed our way.

 We later learned that the tornado ended up traveling just north of where we live, making a line down the middle of Branson from one end of town to the other.
-You can view its path on this map.
-Below is a screenshot of its reported route through downtown, and the red arrow is pointing to where my studio is located.

 Having seen the damage in person today, it appears that the direct path of the tornado more likely started down Pacific but then jumped one block over to College St. and then started to curve back toward Pacific just as it had passed my place.
 How it managed to narrowly miss the studio is astonishing.
 The only effects I experienced were some minor roof damage and my sign has gone missing.
 As you can see from the photos of downtown below, several neighboring homes and businesses were not so fortunate and my heart goes out to them…